-Prior to the closing of this offering, our sponsor has agreed to loan us up to \$300,000 to be used for a portion of the expenses of this offering.
-As of January 21, 2020, we had borrowed \$300,000 under the promissory note with our sponsor to be used for a portion of the expenses of this offering.
+Our sponsor has agreed to loan us up to \$300,000 under an unsecured promissory note to be used for a portion of the expenses of this offering.
+On January 21, 2020, we borrowed \$300,000 under such promissory note to be used for a portion of the expenses of this offering.
 These loans are non-interest bearing, unsecured and are due at the earlier of June 30, 2020 and the closing of this offering.
 These loans will be repaid upon completion of this offering out of the \$1,000,000 of offering proceeds that has been allocated for the payment of offering expenses (other than underwriting commissions) not held in the trust account.

 In addition, in order to finance transaction costs in connection with an intended initial business combination, our sponsor or an affiliate of our sponsor or certain of our directors and officers may, but are not obligated to, loan us funds as may be required.
 If we complete our initial business combination, we may repay such loaned amounts out of the proceeds of the trust account released to us.
 Otherwise, such loans may be repaid only out of funds held outside the trust account.
 In the event that our initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used to repay such loaned amounts.
-Up to \$1,500,000 of such loans may be convertible into warrants at a price of \$2.00 per warrant at the option of the lender.
+Up to \$1,500,000 of such loans may be convertible into warrants at a price of \$1.50 per warrant at the option of the lender.
 The warrants would be identical to the private placement warrants issued to our sponsor.
 The terms of such loans, if any, have not been determined and no written agreements exist with respect to such loans.
 We do not expect to seek loans from parties other than our sponsor or an affiliate of our sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.